fowles/building-a-lock-free-mpmc-queue/index.md

 - This talk has a few sections
   - overview of tcmalloc
   - recommendations for talks and blogs where I learned a lot of this stuff
-  - explanation of LMAX disruptors
+  - explanation of the core design
-  - re-architecting tcmalloc for unit tests
+  - architecting tcmalloc for unit tests
-  - diving into the new algorithm
   - adding fuzz tests
+  - debugging fuzz tests
   - adding benchmarks
-  - fixing race conditions
-  - improving benchmarks
+  - debugging benchmarks
+  - actual results

 -----